Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 if the path is a plain text or regex path.
 Based on the result, different normalization techniques are used.

-For plain text Route path:
+For plain text route path:

 Same normalization technique as above is used, that is, methods 1 through 4.

-For regex Route path:
+For regex route path:

 Only methods 1 and 2 are used.
 In addition, if the decoded character becomes a regex meta character, it will be escaped with backslash.

-Kong normalizes any incoming request URI before performing router matches.
+{{site.base_gateway}} normalizes any incoming request URI before performing router matches.
 As a result, any request URI sent over to the upstream services will also be in normalized form that preserves the original URI semantics.